Introducing “Light the SPARK: Emerging Artists Exhibit” program, new for 2023.

 Participants of any skill level are welcome to apply; however, you must be a first-time exhibitor.
 That means you have never before exhibited photographic art publicly, with the exception of digital forums (e.g. social media) and/or within an elementary or secondary school program.
 Participants of past SPARK Open Call Exhibits (groups or individual) are not eligible.

-Applicants for this program are eligible to enter the 2023 SPARK Photo Festival Juried Exhibit.
+Applicants and selected participants for this program are eligible to enter the 2024 SPARK Photo Festival Juried Exhibit.

 SPARK Photo Festival is committed to advancing diversity, equity and inclusion in this and all festival programming.